braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_behavior.md

 {% tabs %}
 {% tab Android %}

-You can place key-value pairs on [`card`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/#-2118252107%2FProperties%2F-1725759721) objects as `extras`.
+You can place key-value pairs on <a href="https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/#-2118252107%2FProperties%2F-1725759721" target="_blank">`card`</a> objects as `extras`.
 These can be used to send data down along with a card for further handling by the application.
-Call [`card.extras`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/extras.html) to access these values.
+Call <a href="https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/extras.html" target="_blank">`card.extras`</a> to access these values.

 {% endtab %}
 {% tab iOS %}

-You can place key-value pairs on [`card`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcard) objects as `extras`.
+You can place key-value pairs on <a href="https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcard" target="_blank">`card`</a> objects as `extras`.
 These can be used to send data down along with a card for further handling by the application.
-Call [`card.extras`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcard/data-swift.struct/extras) to access these values.
+Call <a href="https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcard/data-swift.struct/extras" target="_blank">`card.extras`</a> to access these values.

 {% endtab %}
 {% tab Web %}

-You can place key-value pairs on [`card`](https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.card.html) objects as `extras`.
+You can place key-value pairs on <a href="https://js.appboycdn.com/web-sdk/latest/doc/classes/braze.card.html" target="_blank">`card`</a> objects as `extras`.
 These can be used to send data down along with a card for further handling by the application.
 Call `card.extras` to access these values.

 {% endtab %}
 {% endtabs %}